 Currently SoFi Bank does not offer accounts to minors.
 But while you’re researching minor bank accounts, why not take a fresh look at your own banking needs?

 If you want an account where you can earn interest, spend, and save all in one place, check out SoFi Checking and Savings.
-We offer over 41 times the average checking account interest rate; sign up for direct deposit, and you’ll earn 2.50% APY.
+Sign up for direct deposit, and you’ll earn a competitive APY.
 Plus, you won’t pay account fees and you’ll have access to 55,000+ fee-free ATMs worldwide.

 Photo credit: iStock/Riska

 SoFi® Checking and Savings is offered through SoFi Bank, N.A. ©2023 SoFi Bank, N.A.
 All rights reserved.
 Member FDIC.
 Equal Housing Lender.

 The SoFi Bank Debit Mastercard® is issued by SoFi Bank, N.A., pursuant to license by Mastercard International Incorporated and can be used everywhere Mastercard is accepted.
 Mastercard is a registered trademark, and the circles design is a trademark of Mastercard International Incorporated.